chspur/chspur.github.io/posts/2024/12/_posts/2024-12-18-working-on-my-blog.md

 ## working on my blog

 I probably spent around five hours reconfiguring stuff on my blog this afternoon.
 That's pretty much all I did today besides doing my devos and swimming in the morning.
-Crazy stuff.
+Crazy.

 Was watching a Gavin Ortlund video on church history and he said something that I thought was very insightful: